 - In general discussions of systems of systems.
 This was designed as a system of systems with the digital learning system interacting with other network management and administrative systems.

 - In discussions of sociotechnical systems and complexity.
 In this system, the technical complexity is relatively low but the governance complexity is very high.

-We developed and published a set of user stories for the iLearn system (here called Glow Plus) and invited comments on them.
+We developed and published a set of scenarios for the iLearn system (here called Glow Plus) and invited comments on them.
 These were published on a Scottish Government site but, unfortunately, they are no longer online.
 Contact me if you need further examples of the scenarios that we developed.

 This is an article that describes the sociotechnical problems that we encountered when designing the iLearn environment